 While I’m a fan of the apple pie served in the Ty Lounge and lunching near the pool at the Coral Casino, we were so busy that we dined mostly in Bella Vista.
-Not only do they have a fulsome breakfast buffet complete with omelettes made on-demand and gluten-free offerings, but the patio seating boast panoramic ocean views.
+Not only do they have a fulsome breakfast buffet complete with omelettes made on-demand and gluten-free offerings, but the patio seating boasts panoramic ocean views.
 It’s not a bad way to wake up in the morning.

 On our last night, we were treated by the hotel to a fabulous dinner that was made even better by our server’s wine and food recommendations.
 Our shared appetizers included grilled octopus, a delectable cheese plate, sweet breads (our server’s suggestion after asking us if we were adventurous eaters… it wound up being my husband’s favorite dish), and meatballs.

-For main courses—and I was stuffed by the time they came—I opted for a healthy black cod in tomato brodo with baby squash, cherry tomato and garden herbs.
+For main courses—and I was stuffed by the time they came—I opted for a healthy black cod in tomato brodo with baby squash, cherry tomato, and garden herbs.

-But, my husband decided to go with a the special of the day.
+But, my husband decided to go with the special of the day.
 And, while my entree was fabulous his was the epitome of decadence.
 I present to you the short ribs sandwich with truffle fries.
 It had parmesan cheese fried onto the bread.

 And then we finished with the chef’s signature dark chocolate soufflé.
 Can never say no to a soufflé when it comes with a vanilla sauce that is basically melted ice cream.